Inspection outcome: Standards met

 Principle 4.
 Services, including medicines management

-The pharmacy does not have adequate procedures in place to check that medicines supplied in compliance packs are always appropriate for the people taking them.
-And it does not store all its medicines requiring special storage arrangements properly.
-But the pharmacy gets its medicines and medical devices from reputable sources.
-And it knows the right actions to take if medicines or devices are not safe to use to protect people’s health and wellbeing.
+The pharmacy's healthcare services are suitably managed and are accessible to people.
+The pharmacy gets its medicines and medical devices from reputable sources.
+It stores them safely and team members know the right actions to take if medicines or devices are not safe to use to protect people’s health and wellbeing.

 Principle 5.
 Equipment and facilities